 Back to top

-If your physician says that you are currently in the secondary-progressive phase of the disease, it likely means that you passed through a relapsing-remitting phase without knowing it, perhaps as a teenager or very young adult.
+If your healthcare provider says that you are currently in the secondary-progressive phase of the disease, it likely means that you passed through a relapsing-remitting phase without knowing it, perhaps as a teenager or very young adult.
 Some MS relapses (also called attacks or exacerbations) are so mild and fleeting that they go unrecognized or are mis-identified as a brief virus or passing problem.
 For example, a person may experience brief bouts of fatigue, a day or two of blurry vision, or some numbness or tingling in an arm or leg that is soon forgotten.
 If you experienced any brief episodes of this kind, which quickly resolved with no leftover symptoms, you could easily have passed through the relapsing-remitting phase of the illness without ever being diagnosed.